 Alkaid is just below the temperature limit at which stars generate strong X-rays because of shock waves in their winds.
 Unlike the other members of the Big Dipper asterism, Alkaid does not belong to the Ursa Major moving cluster.

 |distance||101 light-years (40 pc)|

-||R.A.
-13h 47m 32.4s,
+|position||RA 13h 47m 32.4s,

-Dec. +49° 18' 48"
+Dec +49° 18' 48"